Prezard-Kong/Notung/Readme.md

 ![](./imgs/sem_inquery1.jpg)![](./imgs/sem_inquery2.jpg)![](./imgs/sem_inquery3.jpg)
 ## Neural Style
 ### Neural Style
-The first nice neural style work is this [paper](https://arxiv.org/abs/1508.06576) which combine content features and style well and sovle it as optimization problem.
+The first nice neural style work is this [paper](https://arxiv.org/abs/1508.06576) which combines content features and style well and sovle it as optimization problem.
 For more details, you can see jcjohnson's [repo](https://github.com/jcjohnson/neural-style) implemented by Torch.
 #### An example
 I use the famous painting *Girl with a Pearl Earring* as content and *The Starry Night* as style.
 content